neomosh8/mybrain/Docs/ServerAPI.md

 ## Overview

-This documentation covers the complete API and WebSocket interface for the MyBrain application, including the new HashID implementation for secure ID obfuscation.
+This documentation covers the complete API and WebSocket interface for the MyBrain application, including the HashID implementation for secure ID obfuscation.

 **Base URL**: `{{baseUrl}}/api/v1`